epigen/unsupervised_analysis/README.md

 Here are some tips for the usage of this workflow:
 - Start with minimal parameter combinations and without UMAP diagnostics and connectivity plots (they are computational expensive and slow).
 - Heatmaps require **a lot** of memory, hence the memory allocation is solved dynamically based on retries.
 If a out-of-memory exception occurs the flag `--retries X` can be used to trigger automatic resubmission X time upon failure with X times the memory.
-- Clustification performance scales with available cores, i.e., more cores faster internal parallelization of RF training & testing.
+- Clustification performance scales with available cores, i.e., more cores faster internal parallelization of Random Forest training & testing.
-- Cluster indices are extremely compute intense and scale linearly with every additional clustering result and specified metadata.
+- Cluster indices are extremely compute intense and scale linearly with every additional clustering result and specified metadata (can be skipped).

 # Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)

 # Examples
-We provide a minimal example of the analysis of the [UCI ML hand-written digits datasets](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits) imported from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) in the [test folder](.test/):
+We provide a minimal example of the analysis of the [UCI ML hand-written digits datasets](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits) imported from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) in the [test folder](./test/):
 - config
     - configuration: config/config.yaml
     - sample annotation: digits_unsupervised_analysis_annotation.csv
 - data
     - dataset (1797 observations, 64 features): digits_data.csv
     - metadata (consisting of the ground truth label "target"): digits_labels.csv
-- results will be generated in a subfolder .test/results/
+- results will be generated in the configured subfolder `./test/results/`
 - performance: on an HPC it took less than 5 minutes to complete a full run (with up to 32GB of memory per task)

 # single-cell RNA sequencing (scRNA-seq) data analysis
 Unsupervised analyses, dimensionality reduction and cluster analysis, are corner stones of scRNA-seq data analyses.
-A full run on a [published](https://www.nature.com/articles/s41588-020-0636-z) scRNA-seq [cancer dataset](https://www.weizmann.ac.il/sites/3CA/colorectal) with 21,657 cells and 18,245 genes took 2.5 hours to complete (without heatmaps, with 32GB memory, with 8 cores for clustification, ).
+A full run on a [published](https://www.nature.com/articles/s41588-020-0636-z) scRNA-seq [cancer dataset](https://www.weizmann.ac.il/sites/3CA/colorectal) with 21,657 cells and 18,245 genes took 2.5 hours to complete (without heatmaps, with 32GB memory and 8 cores for clustification).
 Below are configurations of the two most commonly used frameworks, [scanpy](https://scanpy.readthedocs.io/en/stable/index.html) (Python) and [Seurat](https://satijalab.org/seurat/) (R), and the original package's defaults as comparison and to facilitate reproducibility:

 UMAP for dimensionality reduction